John Savill: Awards and honours

 He was appointed Knight Bachelor in the 2008 New Year Honours.
-He was also elected a Fellow of the Royal Society (FRS) in 2013, awarded Fellowship of the Royal College of Physicians (FRCP), elected a Fellow of the Academy of Medical Sciences (FMedSci) and a Fellow of the Royal Society of Edinburgh (FRSE).
+He was also elected a Fellow of the Royal Society (FRS) in 2013.

 He is an honorary member of the British Society for Immunology.

-In 1999 he was elected a member of the Harveian Society of Edinburgh and in 2009 he served as President of the Society.
+In 1999, he was elected a member of the Harveian Society of Edinburgh and in 2009 he served as President of the Society.
 He was elected a Fellow of the Australian Academy of Health and Medical Sciences in 2021.